 1. Create a multi-purpose space

-If you are converting an unused garage into a home gym, you will have enough room to create a multi-purpose space with several discreet workout areas.
+If you are doing a garage conversion for your home gym, you will have enough room to create a multi-purpose space with several discreet workout areas.
 The beauty of a garage gym is that it can easily accommodate a rowing machine and a yoga mat, as well as a dedicated corner for weightlifting or HIIT training.